Christmas Depression - How to Beat Winter Blues

 Holiday depression is not something you can tell someone to, "just shake it off!"
 I can have both and emotion as well as a chemical source.
 It is a real depression in every sense and can develop into full blown clinical depression if not addressed.

 The deepest fear we have, 'the fear beneath all fears,' is the fear of not measuring up, the fear of judgment.
 It's this fear that creates the stress and depression of everyday life.

 — Tullian Tchividjian

 What are your Triggers?

-The triggers for holiday Seasonal Affective Disorder, could be some traumatic event that took place, such as a divorce or the death of a loved one during that time or season.
+The triggers for holiday Seasonal depression can be triggered by a traumatic event that took place during the holiday season in the past, like a divorce or the death of a loved one during that time or season.

 This depression may begin to manifest, a month or weeks before the anniversary of the event.
 I used to get depressed around Christmas and did not know why, until I remembered, my deceased Mom's birthday was two days after Christmas.

 The onset of that holiday was very challenging for me; but time and talking to siblings about my Mom, brought me comfort and healing.